amyspencerproject/github-user-search/README.md

 - Last bit of advice was to build a themes in css and then apply it to root element as an attribute instead of applying theme to each individual item.

 - My validation was not working if there were any letters or numbers along with spaces and special charaters.
-  Answer from Discord:

-  "You need to extend your regex so that it begins with that, ends with that, and only contains that, so this one should work /^[a-zA-Z0-9]+$/
+I needed to extend your regex to specify that letters must start, end, and only contain with letters/numbers.
+This regex `/^[a-zA-Z0-9]+$/` worked!
 The caret means the string must start with this.
-The plus means at least 1 of those characters, and the dollar means it must also be the end of the string"
+The plus means at least 1 of those characters, and the dollar means it must also be the end of the string

 ### Continued development

+**Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.

 ### Useful resources